-In this Subsection, we discuss constructing block-encodings for a product of bosonic ladder operators acting on the same mode.
-Unlike fermions, multiple bosons can occupy the same bosonic mode, and a series of bosonic ladder operators can be applied to the state.
-Products of bosonic ladder operators acting on different modes can be block-encoded using the methods described in Subsection \ref{subsec:be-products}.
+In this subsection, we discuss block-encodings for a product of bosonic ladder operators acting on the same mode.
+Products of bosonic ladder operators acting on different modes can be block-encoded using the methods described in subsection \ref{subsec:be-products}.

-Consider the desired action of a block-encoding for series of $R$ bosonic creation operators acting on the $i^\text{th}$ bosonic mode:
+Consider the desired action of a block-encoding of a product of $R$ bosonic creation operators acting on the $i^\text{th}$ bosonic mode:

 where